mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 <api name="destroy">
 @method
-  Permanently removes the item from the top-level context menu.
-If the item is not contained in the top-level context menu, this method does nothing.
+  Permanently removes the item from its parent menu and frees its resources.
+  The item must not be used afterward.
+If you need to remove the item from its parent menu but use it afterward, call `removeItem()` on the parent menu instead.
 </api>

 <api name="message">